Motional cut about 550 employees, around 40%, in recent restructuring, sources say | TechCrunch

 A week ago, Hyundai pumped Motional with a $475 million round and spent another $448 million to buy 11% of Aptiv’s common equity interest in the company.
 This follows a bridge loan that Motional secured in March as a stand-in to this other investment to buy some time after laying off 5% of staffers a couple weeks prior.

-One source at Motional told TechCrunch that in August 2023, the company was already tracking to spend 7% above its approved budget, so it’s possible the saving grace from Hyundai wouldn’t have been enough to keep the startup alive without significant cuts.

-One employee also said that Motional was paying only partial bonuses for 2023 performance — one slide deck put the number at up to 28.5%.

-The layoffs at Motional are a sign of a much bigger problem in the autonomous vehicle industry, as fewer companies are able to keep spending billions of dollars on a technology that is far from ready for prime time and even further away from breaking even.
+The layoffs at Motional are a sign of challenges in the autonomous vehicle industry, as fewer companies are able to keep spending billions of dollars on a technology that is far from ready for prime time and even further away from breaking even.

 More details on severance

-Note: Correction: Information regarding the certain aspects of severance, specifically the bonus amount was incorrectly listed as only 28.5%, when in fact it was an additional 28.5%.
-Update: This article was updated to include information from a WARN notice filed in Nevada.